 5) protect against retaliation.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Columbus attorney Amy Ruth Ita of Barnes & Thornburg LLP.
+It was originally prepared by Columbus attorney Amy Ruth Ita and updated by Bill Nolan of Barnes & Thornburg LLP.